SocialFinanceDigitalLabs/liia-child-analysis/README.md

 - A child born on 24/03/1996 has a school year of 1995.
 - A child born on 01/09/2000 has a school year of 2000.
 - A child born on 31/08/2009 has a school year of 2008.

+## Get in touch
+If you have any questions about this code, get in touch with Elaine Merrins (Elaine.Merrins@walthamforest.gov.uk) and Celine Gross (celine.gross@socialfinance.org.uk).